funkygao/federate/README.md

 ### fusion projects

-It acts as logical monoliths, offload the decisions of how to distribute and run applications to consolidation phase.
+It acts as logical monoliths, offload the decisions of how to distribute and run applications to `federate` phase.
 This approach decouples logical boundaries (how code is written) from physical boundaries (how code is deployed).